renpy/renpy/sphinx/source/screens.rst

 The children are laid out according to their position style properties.
 They can overlap if not positioned properly.

-The fixed statement takes no parameters, and the following
+The fixed statement takes no parameters, and the following groups of
-property:

-`order_reverse`
-    Reverses the order in which children are drawn to the screen.
-    By default, the last child added is above all other children.
-    When order_reverse is true, the last child added is below all other children.

-It also takes:
+properties:

 * :ref:`Common Properties <common-properties>`
 * :ref:`position-style-properties`